pulseopen/PulsePhone/README.md

 ## 🛠 Development Notes

 ### Main Board
-> Second Revision!
+> Second Revision/V2!
 > Revamping design.
-> Made decision to use I2C multiplexers on V3 **Prototype** for increased I2C interfaces which allows for more addition to the modules.
+> Made decision to use I2C multiplexers on V3/Next **Prototype** for increased I2C interfaces which allows for more addition to the modules.

 ### Wi-Fi / Bluetooth Module